 There are many things that can cause a power outage, wildlife is one of those.
-Animal intrusion into utility and industrial substations causes a significant number of outages that are highly preventable.
-In fact, this issue represents up to 20% of all power outages, which are avoidable if utilities and industrial customers implement effective protection measures.
+Animal intrusion into utility and industrial substations causes a significant number of outages that are highly preventable if utilities and industrial customers implement effective protection measures.

 Mice, squirrels, snakes or birds